 He opined that if all of the gas currently flared in the Niger Delta were converted to methanol for cooking fuel, there would be enough methanol to provide cooking for every family in Africa, and then for more families on other continents.
 We should be cognizant of the enormous amounts of energy we waste and should learn to use this energy cleanly, efficiently and safely.
 Sub Sahara Africa is both resource and energy rich, and the alcohols are the way to unlocking this energy.

-He said that to know more about this project , Joe Obueh, our Nigerian project leader, at firstname.lastname@example.org or at email@example.com may be contacted.
+He said that to know more about this project , Joe Obueh, our Nigerian project leader, at jobueh at projectgaia.com or at ceheen at hotmail.com may be contacted.
 Harry said that he agreed with Tami and said that we cannot afford to close off any solution, however imperfect they may seem.
 A 50% reduction is progress and solutions will be evolutionary.

 On the topic of harnessing the flared gases for abundant methanol production , Tami commented that ,”Why just stop at cooking?
 It seemed to her that gas-based methanol could be a better transport fuel than corn-based ethanol.